phonchi/Computational-CryoEM/README.md

 This is the same as the loose mask, except the dilation distances are 6 angstroms for the value 1.0 distance and 12 angstroms for the value 0.0 distance.

 ### Corrected:
 This is the FSC curve calculated using the tight mask with correction by noise substitution [1].
 The two half maps have their phases randomized beyond a certain resolution, then the tight mask is applied to both, and an FSC is calculated.
 This FSC is used along with the original FSC before phase randomization to compute the corrected FSC as in [1].
 This accounts for correlation effects induced by masking.
-The resolution at which phase randomization begins is the resolution at which the no-mask FSC drops below the FSC = 0.143 criterion.
+The resolution at which phase randomization begins is the resolution at which the no-mask FSC drops below the FSC = 0.143 criteria.

 > Chen, S. et al. High-resolution noise substitution to measure overfitting and validate resolution in 3D structure determination by single particle electron cryomicroscopy.
 Ultramicroscopy 135, 24–35 (2013).